ADHD at a Glance

 What is ADHD?

-ADHD, or Attention Deficit Hyperactivity Disorder is a neurodevelopmental condition that affects attention, impulsivity, and hyperactivity.
-ADHD is typically a lifelong condition, but often ADHD traits are less extreme in adulthood.
+ADHD, or Attention Deficit Hyperactivity Disorder is a neurological difference that affects attention, impulsivity, and hyperactivity.
+ADHD is typically lifelong, but ADHD traits can sometimes be less extreme in adulthood.
 This can be because of lifestyle choices and the development of coping mechanisms throughout someones life.

 Types of ADHD